天津意大利中小企业产业园

 Tianjin Italian SME Industrial Park

-In 2019, the import and export volume between Tianjin and Italy amounted to RMB 7.45 billion, representing a year-on-year increase of 14.2%.
-Imports from Italy were valued at RMB 4.7 billion, marking a year-on-year growth of 26.9%.
-As of December 2021, 178 Italian-invested enterprises have established a presence in Tianjin, with a contractual investment of USD 942 million and an actual investment of USD 470 million.
-During the challenging COVID-19 pandemic in 2020, Tianjin demonstrated its strong solidarity by donating 397 boxes of epidemic prevention materials, including masks and protective gear, to Italy.
+In 2019, the total import and export volume between Tianjin and Italy reached 7.45 billion RMB, reflecting a 14.2% year-on-year increase.
+As of the end of 2021, Italy had established 178 foreign-invested enterprises in Tianjin, with contractual foreign investment reaching 942 million US dollars and actual investment reaching 470 million US dollars.
+During the challenging period of the COVID-19 pandemic in 2020, Tianjin demonstrated its spirit of friendly cooperation, by donating a substantial amount of anti-epidemic materials to Italy.

-Tianjin Port Free Trade Zone: A Crucial Economic Function Zone in Northern China
+Tianjin Port Free Trade Zone: An Essential Economic Functional Zone in Northern China

-Tianjin Italian SME Industrial Park: A Prime Destination for Italian Investment in China
+Tianjin Italian SME Industrial Park: A Premier Destination for Italian Investment in China

-To fulfill the MoU signed by the governments of China and Italy to jointly advance the Belt and Road Initiative in 2019, the Tianjin Municipal Government has decided to establish the Tianjin Italian SME Industrial Park, leveraging the Tianjin Port Free Trade Zone's resources to create a market-oriented, legalized international business environment.
-This initiative aims to support the growth and prosperity of Italian SMEs in Tianjin, promote bilateral cooperation in economic and trade, SMEs, sci-tech, and position the park as a prime destination for Italian investment in China.
-Furthermore, the park is envisioned to be a bridgehead for China-Italy strategic cooperation and an international economic and trade cooperation zone with significant overseas influence.
-To this end, Tianjin Port Free Trade Zone has established established a strategic partnership with the China-Italy Chamber of Commerce (CICC), set up a dedicated service agency, built various business operation carriers, and developed incentives to provide top-notch services to Italian-invested enterprises.
+To further deepen Sino-Italian cooperation, the Tianjin Municipal Government has established the Tianjin Italian SME Industrial Park within the Tianjin Port Free Trade Zone.
+This initiative aims to create a favorable business environment, support the development of Italian SMEs in Tianjin, and promote bilateral cooperation in industries, trade, and technology.
+The industrial park is envisioned as a prime location for Italian investment in China, a bridgehead for China-Italian strategic cooperation, and an internationally influential economic and trade cooperation zone.
+In pursuit of this vision, the Tianjin Port Free Trade Zone has forged a strategic partnership with the China-Italy Chamber of Commerce, established specialized service agencies and operational carriers, and formulated supportive policies to provide comprehensive services for Italian businesses.

 Links